Research at the Department

 Project duration: January 2022 – January 2024

 The aim of the project is the methodological examination of Hungarian online survey research.
-Within the framework of the project, we analyzed both the market and scientific aspects of the current Hungarian data collection opportunities: our results show that, contrary to global and regional trends, the Hungarian data collection market has lost significant size and quality has deteriorated drastically: the estimated market size of USD 107 million in 2017 has shrunk to USD 63 million by 2021, and we have the second least developed industry according to the official IMDP (Insight Market Development Index) metric.
+Within the framework of the project, we analysed both the market and scientific aspects of the current Hungarian data collection opportunities: our results show that, contrary to global and regional trends, the Hungarian data collection market has lost significant size and quality has deteriorated drastically: the estimated market size of USD 107 million in 2017 has shrunk to USD 63 million by 2021, and we have the second least developed industry according to the official IMDP (Insight Market Development Index) metric.

 Based on Hungarian population parameters (regional internet penetration data, composite respondent attitudes and socio-demographic composition estimates), we will implement the international guidelines necessary for the correct and reliable conduct of research using online questionnaire data collection and data interpretation.
 Simulation studies will be carried out in order to highlight research questions for which online survey data can be used and the topics for which it may be misleading.
 Using face-to-face survey data, we define theoretical subsamples of the population available offline and online and evaluate the estimates derived from these.
 This phase of the research will summarize the simulation results in a complex dashboard and make them interactively available to both academia and civil society.